Seeed-Studio/Wio_Link/README.md

 [Video: 3 Steps.
 5 Minutes.
 Build IoT Device.](https://www.youtube.com/watch?v=P_SO_a6X-y0#action=share)

-## Developing Status

-Done:

-* Grove driver framework for cloud compiling
-* Talk between node and server via AES encryption
-* Property getting & action posting APIs
-* User management APIs
-* Nodes management APIs
-* Cloud compiling APIs
-* OTA control APIs
-* Mobile App 1st launch version, iOS + Android
-* Local broker server for Web of Things invoking.

-On the plan:

-* Integration with Seeed unified user login interface
-* More grove drivers and 3rd party module drivers continue to be integrated

 ## About the Server

 Currently we have two sandbox servers - one for international users while another for users inside China.
 Due to the (G)(F)(W), users in China mainland can not access the international server smoothly.
 There're options in the App to select the server.

 The sandbox servers are free to use, but we can't guarantee the quality of the service persists good if the amount of connections becomes large.
 As the project is open sourced, we recommend users deploy their own server for private application.
 The server can be a local server or a VPS, even can be a lean computer like Raspberry Pi.
-See next section "Documentation" for the deployment guide.
+See next section "Documentation" for the deployment guide. []()